René Girard

 It was only my retirement from teaching in 1996 that allowed me to raise my head from the school curriculum then in use to look for other sources of insight.
 By now convinced that what drives us centrally is our need to seek honour and avoid shame (both of which we tend to see as socially mediated), I was alerted in 1998 to the work of René Girard by a reference in a work by Richard Rohr, the US Franciscan spiritual teacher.
 I began by reading Gil Bailie’s Violence Unveiled.
 I was immediately captured by the insight that Girard had himself unveiled: that our dominant desires are not self-chosen but chosen for us by our cultural context.
 I came immediately to the conclusion that Girard had brought the secular Enlightenment back to its starting point in Christianity, and I expressed this view in Scattering the Proud (1999), in the chapter ‘Futile Desire‘.

-The articles that follow below are centrally an attempt to alert my own society to the importance of Girard in helping us to understand and respond to the advance of a secularism driven mainly by resentment of the residual influence of the clerical Catholic Church.
+The articles that follow below are centrally an attempt to alert my own society to the importance of Girard in helping us to understand and respond to the advance of a secularism driven mainly in the West by resentment of the residual influence of Christian clergy.
 It was Christendom – the state’s nominal Christianity – that led to the emergence of a secularism that desired the intellectual monopoly that Christian clergy had once held, but the elusiveness of equality, fraternity and liberty needs to be squarely faced by secularising intellectuals also.
 How I wish that we could all be discussing this together, in an atmosphere of mutual respect – now that Christendom has almost vanished in Ireland also!

 • René Girard: The Creed Overcomes the World